 Christmas candies and desserts are so much fun!
 Chocolate turtles make a great Christmas gift, and so do Homemade Caramels, Easy Truffles, and Chocolate Pretzel Rods.

-Chocolate turtles on a white plate with one cut in half showing the caramel pecan inside.
+Homemade Chocolate Turtles on a plate with one of them cut in half to show the inside.

 • Great for gifting: You can double or even triple this recipe to make homemade candy for friends and neighbors during the holidays!